PsycheFoundation/psyche/psyche-book/src/enduser/create-run.md

 ### Unpausing the run

-At this point, your run is ready to go!
-You can now set its state to "unpaused", and let clients join & begin training your model.
+At this point, your run is ready to go.
+You can now set its state to **unpaused**, allowing clients to join and begin training your model.

 ```bash
 psyche-solana-client set-paused \